-If you take the time to look, you’ll find on some bottles the Conegliano Valdobbiadene Prosecco mention, and it’s a name to remember.
+If you take the time to look, you will find on some bottles the Conegliano Valdobbiadene Proseccomentioned, and it is a name to remember.
 So what makes it so special?

 Additionally, grape producers in the Consortium of Valdobbiadene Prosecco were able to get the S.Q.N.P.I Certification.
 The National Quality System for Integrated Production (S.Q.N.P.I) is a system that aims to reduce the use of synthetic chemicals in the fertilization of crops and takes into consideration all equipment and techniques used in the production of Prosecco Superiore.